+Consider locking in a massage therapy business name, updating your branding, or even launching a tagline.
 Sometimes your business name says it all.
 If your name doesn’t make what you do abundantly clear, you need a tagline.

 The tagline for your massage business might say something like “sports injury specialist” or “relaxation sanctuary”.
 Put your tagline on your massage business cards, website, and anywhere your business name and massage logo appear.